 Rule #3: Don’t play mortgage roulette

 You get a mortgage, pay it, and own your home.
-Sounds simple, but if you continually refinance to get a better rate, you may be doing more harm than good.
+It sounds simple, but if you continually refinance to get a better rate, you may do more harm than good.

 If you’re in year 4 of your 30-year mortgage and refinance to a lower rate, but for 30 years, you’re adding four years to the mortgage.
 Closing costs and the extra years of interest may defeat the purpose, depending on the interest rate.
 If, on the other hand, you refinance to a 20-year mortgage at a lower rate, you’re knocking years and interest off the loan.
 That’s a win-win.